 As mentioned earlier, there are three methods you can use and here we have mentioned all of them for your convenience.

-To install Windows 11 on unsupported hardware, follow these steps:
+To install Windows 11 on unsupported hardware or processor, follow these steps:

 - Using Windows 11 Setup.exe

 To learn more about these ways, continue reading.

 1] Using Windows 11 Setup.exe

 It is probably the easiest method to install Windows 11 on unsupported hardware.
 Whether you have TPM 1.2 or no TPM, you can use this way to get the latest version of Windows OS without upgrading your hardware.
 Although the Windows 11 Setup displays a warning message saying, “Damages to your PC due to lack of compatibility aren’t covered under the manufacturer warranty,” you can continue with the setup by clicking the Accept button.

 - Download Windows 11 ISO file from Microsoft.